 Luggage And Charges

 One of the major drawbacks of travel is luggage.
-But with the available door-to-door services in Japan you can travel light without a problem.
-To make the trip more comfortable, it is recommended that travelers with a lot of luggage to consider using these delivery services.
+But with the available door-to-door services at the airport, you can travel light without a problem.
+To make the trip more comfortable, it is recommended that travelers with a lot of luggage consider using these delivery services.

 Besides small bags, travelers can bring up to two pieces of luggage onto a train.
 The maximum weight for each piece is 30 kilograms, with collective length, width, and depth measurements of 250 centimeters.

-The luggage with collective length, width, and depth measurements between 160 and 250 centimeters are described as over-sized luggage.
+Luggage with collective length, width, and depth measurements between 160 and 250 centimeters is described as oversized luggage.
 Passengers who bring such luggage into cars without reserving a seat and space in advance will be charged 1,000 yen and asked to move to the designated area.
-Travelers can reserve luggage space when purchasing ticket at ticket offices, ticket machines or online.
+Travelers can reserve luggage space when purchasing tickets at ticket offices, ticket machines, or online.

 Using Japan Rail Passes

 The Japan Rail Pass gives you unlimited access to all Shinkansen bullet trains except the two types of express trains: the Nozomi and the Mizuho.
 Rail pass holders can make seat reservations at no cost at ticket offices.

-There are number of Regional Passes that cover only parts of the country.
-Unlike the main Rail Pass, most of these can be purchased in the country "at any major JR station".
-The Japan Rail Pass and Regional Passes can be purchased online from travel activity and service booking platforms such as Klook and Rakuten Travel Experiences.
+There are a number of regional passes that cover only parts of the country.
+Unlike the main rail pass, most of these can be purchased in the country "at any major JR station".
+The Japan Rail Pass and Regional Passes can also be purchased online from travel activity and service booking platforms such as Klook and Rakuten Travel Experiences.